 France isn’t exactly well known for being vegetarian friendly.
 There’s a reason for that.
 I’ve been working here for the past six years as a vegetarian, more recently as a vegan in France, and to say it’s been a challenge is a bit of an understatement.
 Things have improved in recent years, but it’s still not as easy to be vegetarian in France as it is in the UK.

-Let’s get into five things being vegetarian in France has taught me about the country and some tips to help you get by if you’re plant based.
+Let’s get into five things being vegan and vegetarian in France has taught me about the country and some tips to help you get by if you’re plant based.
 If you’re planning to travel to France and are concerned about what you’ll be able to eat while you’re here, I hope this helps.

 1. French cuisine